GaiBrutman/gameboy-polylith/README.md

 5. **Set Default Target**:

     ```py
-    env.Default(program)
+    # copy the target program to the build directory
+    env.Command("build/gameboy", program, Copy("$TARGET", "$SOURCE"))
     ```

-    This line sets the default target for the build to the `program` defined in the base SConscript file.
+    This line copies the target program to the `build` directory.

 ### `bases/gameboy/Sconscript`